rwieruch/blog_robinwieruch_content/blog/react-router-redirect/index.md

 };
 ```

 Whenever the component renders, [React's useEffect Hook](/react-useeffect-hook/) runs and will perform the redirect programmatically.
 Initiating the redirect when the component renders without any condition is not useful at all, as you can see, but serves as a minimal example.
-You can head back to my [React Router tutorial](/react-router/) where a programmatic redirect is used for a actual real wordl use case.
+You can head back to my [React Router tutorial](/react-router/) where a programmatic redirect is used for a actual real world use case.

 <Divider />